CSSLint/parser-lib/docs/css.md

     }

 * **@ Rules** - there are certain @ rules that are only valid in certain contexts.
 The parser will skip over `@charset`, `@namespace`, and `@import` if they're found anywhere other than the beginning of the input.

+* **Unknown @ Rules** - any @ rules that isn't recognized is automatically skipped, meaning the entire block after it is not parsed.